It was another time, long ago and far away, but I still remember the feeling in the air—hope.

 And even a little child like I could feel this.

 “Ask not what your country can do for you, but what you can do for your country.”

-He expected high standards from his people, he expected them to rise to the occasion, to meet the needs of the days ahead, the challenges of the world around us and give a solid effort to make things better for all.
+He expected high standards from his people, he expected them to rise to the occasion, to meet the needs of the days ahead, the challenges of the world around us, and give a solid effort to make things better for all.

-His lovely wife at his side, her poise and beauty was breathtaking.
+His lovely wife at his side, her poise and beauty were breathtaking.
 She was every inch his equal.
 His lovely children completed the picture.
 He was a real war hero, yet disliked war and moved toward a peaceful resolve of differences.
 It was his ultimate goal to bring the shattering conflicts of our time to the table of wise diplomacy.

 But he had enemies on both sides of the aisle.
 Those that liked to talk the talk, but not the walk.
 He told them to get their shoes on, it was time to be walking.